NetworkManager

 $ nmcli connection show

-Assuming the connection name is Example WiFi, use nmcli like so:
+Assuming the connection uses TLS 1.0 and its name is Example WiFi, use nmcli like so:

 Finally, restart the NetworkManager.service to have the new OpenSSL configuration take effect.